zencart/documentation/content/dev/contributing/introduction.md

 I'm Scared!
 This is my first time!
 ----------------------------------
 That's completely understandable.
 We all started with a sense of excitement and fear all at once.
 Excitement to be a contributor, and fear that my contribution might be wrong or break something or be rejected.
-Those are normal feelings.
-Here's [an excellent article explaining those same feelings and showing how easy it is to get through them!](http://dev-human.com/entries/2015/09/25/my-first-pull-request/)
+Those are normal feelings but not to worry, all suggestions  get vetted first.

 Where do I start?